emauton/emauton.github.io/cv.markdown

 permalink: /cv/
 ---

+I'm an experienced software and systems engineer.
+I've spent about a decade working in developer-facing SaaS.
+Prior to that, I spent about a decade in production engineering / SRE.

-Experienced software engineer with a strong production engineering background, working remote from Co.
-Tipperary, Ireland.
+I work fully remote from Co.
+Tipperary in Ireland.

-Please read my <a href="cian-synnott-cv-2021-04-16.pdf">CV in PDF format</a> or find me on <a href="https://www.linkedin.com/in/cian-synnott">LinkedIn</a>.
+Read my <a href="cian-synnott-cv-2021-04-16.pdf">CV in PDF format</a> or find me on <a href="https://www.linkedin.com/in/cian-synnott">LinkedIn</a>.